Azure/azure-functions-python-worker/workers/r2p2/README.md

-# rust_worker
+# R2P2 (Rust to Python Proxy)

-Rust transport shell for the Azure Functions Python worker.
+R2P2 is the Rust transport shell for the Azure Functions Python worker.
 It owns the gRPC `EventStream` (tonic) and embeds CPython (PyO3), delegating actual function execution to the existing **v2 Python runtime** (`azure_functions_runtime`) via a thin Python bridge.

-See `docs/rustworker/design.md` for the full architecture, ROI analysis, and file-by-file reference.
+See `docs/r2p2/design.md` for the full architecture, ROI analysis, and file-by-file reference.

 ## Layout

 ```
-rust_worker/
+r2p2/
 ├── Cargo.toml
 ├── Cargo.lock
 ├── build.rs           # compiles the vendored .proto set (prost + tonic client)